-Capital Gazette Shooter Faces Five Counts Of 1st Degree Murder
+Prosecutor: Capital Gazette Shooter Barricaded Exit Door; Faces 5 Murder Counts

 Anne Arundel County Police identified the victims as Wendi Winters, John McNamara, Gerald Fischman, Rebecca Smith and Rob Hiaasen.
 Two other employees were injured but have not yet been identified.

-Winters was the special publications editor.
-McNamara was a writer.
-Fischman was editorial page editor.
-Smith was a sales assistant.
-Hiassen was an assistant editor and columnist.
+Winters was the special publications editor; McNamara was a writer; Fischman was an editorial page editor; Smith was a sales assistant; and Hiassen was an assistant editor and columnist.

+Altomare also said that about 300 officers from more than a dozen different law enforcement agencies responded to the scene Thursday to assist.

+The two people injured in the shooting were identified as Capital Gazette employees Rachel Pacella and Jenet Cooley, and they have been treated and released from the hospital.

 Follow @WJZ on Twitter and like WJZ-TV | CBS Baltimore on Facebook